Jacob Immanuel Schochet: Criticism of the Kabbalah Centre

 Schochet was an opponent of the non-profit Kabbalah Centre, accusing it of distorting the teachings of the Kabbalah.
 He characterized their actions as cultish practices.
 In 1993, the Kabbalah Centre filed a $4.5 million (U.S.) slander and defamation lawsuit in a Canadian court against him, which was still pending in 2004.
 In 2003 he claimed: "What they teach is heresy".
-In 2004 he called it a "dangerous cult."
+In 2004 he called it a "dangerous cult".

 In 2007, Schochet called the teachings of the Kabbalah Centre "rubbish"; stating, "it's phony; it's manipulative; it has no spirituality whatsoever.
 It's not related to the authentic Kabbalah."
 In 2008 he claimed: "I believe they work using mind manipulation."

-Criticism of critics of Chabad
+Defense of Chabad from critics

-Schochet responded to criticisms of Chabad-Lubavitch by Haredi Rabbi Chaim Dov Keller (Talmudic scholar and rosh yeshiva (dean) of the Telshe Yeshiva in Chicago) that appeared in the Jewish Observer, and in the book of Rabbi Dr. (and Professor) David Berger (Dean of Yeshiva University's Bernard Revel Graduate School of Jewish Studies, and Chair of the Jewish Studies department at Yeshiva College of Yeshiva University), The Rebbe, the Messiah, and the Scandal of Orthodox Indifference.
+Schochet responded to criticisms of Chabad-Lubavitch by Haredi Rabbi Chaim Dov Keller that appeared in the Jewish Observer, and in the book of Rabbi Dr. (and Professor) David Berger, The Rebbe, the Messiah, and the Scandal of Orthodox Indifference.
 Schochet attempted to demonstrate that criticisms were unfounded or distorted.